marcusnerdicus/REDAGraphDocs/Web/Account/user_notifications.md

 ![reda_web_notifications_view.PNG](../../images/reda_web_notifications_view_01.PNG)

 ## Set Notifications as Read
-1. While viewing the Notifications window, select **Set All As Read**
+1. While viewing the Notifications window, select **Set All As Read** and all Notifications in the Notification Window will be marked as Read

 ## Adjust Notifications Settings
 1. While viewing the Notifications window, select **Settings**